Your Infrastructure Doesn't Exist Until You Prove Who You Are

 Give your SOC 2 auditor access to your dashboard for exactly one session.
 No account creation, no shared passwords, no lingering permissions.

 Your staging servers have zero open ports.
-Developers authenticate via Okta, get a QURL, and the environment appears for their session only.
+Developers authenticate via Okta, get a qURL, and the environment appears for their session only.

 Your agent’s API endpoints are invisible by default.
-Each tool call gets a single-use QURL.
+Each tool call gets a single-use qURL.
 No standing credentials, no credential rotation.

 Remote employees access internal tools through time-limited links instead of always-on VPN tunnels.
 If the link leaks, it’s already dead.